naveenkumar-s563104/my2-Kottidi/README.md

 # This that I like to do
 1. Long walks in the mornings
 2. Go for parasailing with frieds
-3. Have some good ice-cream
+3. Have some good tan

 # Food that I love to eat